-Stock-based compensation is measured at the grant date, based on the fair value of the awards, and is generally expensed over the requisite service period of the award using the "graded-vesting method," which recognizes compensation costs over the requisite service period for each separately vesting tranche of an award as though the award was, in substance, multiple awards unless the award qualifies as a performance-based award which is only expensed at the time the defined performance obligation is met (see Note 14, "Stock-Based Compensation" for additional information).
-The Company's 2021 Omnibus Incentive Plan generally provides for stock options, restricted stock awards and restricted stock units to vest over a 4-year period, unless otherwise stated in an individual award agreement.
-Continued employment is a prerequisite for vesting.
-Stock-based compensation expense is recorded for each tranche of an award and is recorded over the defined vesting period in selling, general and administrative expense in the statements of operations and comprehensive income (loss).
+Stock-based compensation is measured at the grant date, based on the fair value of the awards, and is generally expensed on a straight-line basis over the requisite service period of the award (see Note 15, "Stock-Based Compensation" for additional information).
+The Company's 2021 Omnibus Incentive Plan provides for the granting of stock options, restricted stock awards and restricted stock units.
+Outstanding awards granted under the 2021 Omnibus Incentive Plan vest on various schedules over one to four-year periods on the anniversary of the grant date, subject to the continued employment with the Company through the applicable vesting date, unless otherwise stated in an individual award agreement.
+Stock-based compensation expense is recorded on a straight-line basis for each award over the defined vesting period in cost of revenues, corporate, technology and production systems and selling, general and administrative expense in the statements of operations and comprehensive (loss) income.